O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 With this seperation of concerns a user can choose which wallet to trust with their private key.
 They no longer have to trust the private key with each individual decentralized application.
 It also greatly lowers the development time for the application developer.
 Instead of building up their own raw transactions, a developer can specify contract invocations via simple json formats.
 Now with a basic understanding of SmartEco Architecture, you are ready to get started and connect your HAPP to a wallet.

 ## Connect to a Wallet
-As a decentralized application the first things that you might like to do is connect to a user wallet.
+As a decentralized application, the first thing that you might like to do is connect to a user wallet.
 By connecting to a user wallet you would be able to access a users publicly identifiable information using their address.
 You can think of this wallet connection as a decentralized version of OAuth connection.
-You will access authenticate a user using their credentials on the publicly available blockchain as opposed to a closed source provider like Facebook.
+You will authenticate a user using their credentials on the publicly available blockchain as opposed to a closed source provider like Facebook.

 ![Decentralized Auth](decentralized_auth.png "Decentralized Auth")

-Lets now look at how connect to the wallet using the decentralized API.
-First lets look at the general flow map.
+Let's now look at how to connect to the wallet using the decentralized API.
+First let's look at the general flow map.

 ![Connection Flow](connection_flow.png "Connection Flow")

-As you can see when the user first opens your DAPP via the browser you must check to see if the user is in a SmartEco Evnironment.
+As you can see, when the user first opens your hAPP via the browser, you must check to see if the user is in a SmartEco Environment.
 If the user's environment is not SmartEco compatible, then it will be impossible for you to access features like the user account info.

 After you have installed the SmartEco Package via npm and included it in your project you will need to declare an instance of the SmartEcoRouter.